yusufwarsame06/Digital-Clock-New-Year-Countdown-C-/README.md

 # Digital-Clock-New-Year-Countdown-C-
 This project is a terminal-based digital clock written in C that displays the current local time in real time.
 The program continuously updates the clock using system time functions and formats the output to resemble a digital clock display.

-A special feature of this project is a built-in New Year trigger: when the system time reaches 12:00 AM on January 1st, the program automatically prints a celebratory “HAPPY NEW YEAR” message to the terminal.
+A special feature of this project is a built-in New Year trigger.
+When the system time reaches 12:00 AM on January 1st, the program automatically prints a celebratory “HAPPY NEW YEAR” message to the terminal.

 Key Features:
 Real-time clock display using system time